 3rd Summer School on nuclear and industrial glasses for energy transition

 *All participants are required to submit their abstract in English.
 All abstracts must be submitted via the conference’s online system.
 Maximum length of an abstract: 2 pages.

 Organisator: ISEC - Institut des sciences et technologies pour une économie circulaire des énergies bas carbone

-Local organizing & scientific committees: Sophie Schuller, Kahina Hamadache, Frédéric Angeli, Stéphane Gin, Jean Marc Delaye, Isabelle Ribet, Paul A. Bingham, Ashutosh Goel, Albert Kruger, John McCloy, Irene Peterson, Richard Pokorny, John Vienna
+Local organizing & scientific committees: Sophie Schuller, Kahina Hamadache, Frédéric Angeli, Stéphane Gin, Jean Marc Delaye, Isabelle Ribet, Paul A. Bingham, Ashutosh Goel, Albert Kruger, John McCloy, Irene Peterson, Richard Pokorny, John Vienna, Lea Brunswic